datalad/datalad-installer/README.rst

                                 this option causes ``--yes`` to be passed to ``conda install``.

+-c CHANNEL, --channel CHANNEL   Specify additional Conda channels to use when
+                                installing the packages listed in the spec (see below).
+This option can be specified multiple times.

 -e ARGS, --extra-args ARGS      Specify extra command-line arguments to pass to
                                 the Miniconda installation script.